primatephor/mash/docs/implementations/db/hbase/InsertRow.md

         </Parameter>
     </Setup>}}}

-This will insert a row into the table 'dataset' with key 01, and each entry above is a column family/qualifier/value combination.```
+This will insert a row into the table `dataset` with key `01`, and each entry above is a column family/qualifier/value combination.